eswan18/ethanswan.com/content/posts/2022-12-04-python-exceptions-basics.md

 - programming languages
 slug: python-exceptions-basics
 title: The Basics of Exceptions in Python
-excerpt: "Python's model of exceptions is quite similar to that of other popular object-oriented languages like Ruby, JavaScript, and Java.
-If not \"handled\", they rise up through the entire function stack and crash the program.
-Developers are encouraged to write code to anticipate those exceptions."
-preview_image: ""
 ---

 *This post was originally meant to be a small part of my discussion of the Go programming language (coming soon) as a way of drawing contrast between Python and Go, but turned out to be extensive enough to justify its own post.*

-## Overview

 Python's model of exceptions is quite similar to that of other popular object-oriented languages like Ruby, JavaScript, and Java[^0].
 Errors flow differently than regular data; if not "handled", they rise up through the entire function stack and crash the program.